meclotfi/matrix.vector_mult/README.md

    -ph and -ps ) in order for this script to run correctly .

 2. The Script is written in bash script language so in order to run it you should use bash interpreter which is included by default in
-Unix systems(Linux and MacOS)
+Unix systems(Linux and MacOS) , The command to run the script is : #bash ./comp.sh

-the command to run the script is : #bash ./comp.sh
+3.